SMEs 4.0: Companies and employees shape the digital transformation

 Event formats for the digital transformation

 After successfully completing the project in September 2019, it was extended by a one-year transfer phase.
 The extension aims to make the contents available to a broad mass and to enter into direct exchange in order to achieve a long-term anchoring of the results.
-The event formats, including seminars, webinars, workshops, lectures, discussion rounds or online self-assessment, are aimed at SMEs, business associations and interest groups as well as research projects or initiatives.
-The first of these is a series of webinars on the following dates:
+The event formats, including seminars, web seminars, workshops, lectures, discussion rounds or online self-assessment, are aimed at SMEs, business associations and interest groups as well as research projects or initiatives.
+The first of these is a series of web seminars on the following dates:

 - May 28, 2020: Web Seminars „Deep Dive – Operational Learning Projects“

 - June 02, 2020: Web Seminars „Qualification Concept“

 On the following Website, you will find further information on the web seminars and the corresponding access links.
 The use of the transfer services is free of charge.
 If you are interested, formats with individual topics can also be organized.
 Further information on the project can be found on the project’s homepage.